SuperElastix/ElastixModelZoo/README.md

 - A jupyter notebook file explaining the workflow in python (in case ITKElastix of SimpleElastix was used)
 - example image data (try to limit the amount of large images)
 - scripts or other files used in the study.

+Github and Jupyter Notebook links will be generated automatically.